coolbeans201/GreatTechBlogPosts/README.md

 [Running Apache Airflow At Lyft](https://eng.lyft.com/running-apache-airflow-at-lyft-6e53bb8fccff) - Lyft is one of the big "power" users of Airflow, and their model can serve as a template for many

+[Big Savings On Big Data](https://medium.com/lyft-engineering/big-savings-on-big-data-9c74b7a35326) - A nice overview of how Lyft managed to bring down their costs in their processing

 ### New York Times

 [Congrats, You’re On Call!
 Now What?](https://open.nytimes.com/congrats-youre-on-call-now-what-8d36c5ad60aa) - How to effectively handle an on-call rotation